Longest Common Subsequence with Gap Constraints

-\paragraph{An $O(N\log^2 N)$ time algorithm for \Problem{LCS-MC-INC}.} We now consider \Problem{LCS-MC-INC}, a variant of \Problem{LCS-MC} where the tuple $\gaptuple$ is increasing.
-We begin with a lemma describing a data structure, which is then used to solve \Problem{LCS-MC-INC}.\looseness=-1 \begin{lemma} Given an $m\times n$ matrix $M$ with all elements initially equal to $0$, we can maintain a data structure (two dimensional segment tree) ${\mathcal T}$ for $M$, so that we can execute the following operations efficiently: \begin{itemize} \item update$_{\mathcal T}(i',i'',j',j'',x)$: set $M[i,j]=\max\{M[i,j],x\}$, for all $i\in [i':i'']$ and $j\in [j':j'']$; here, $x$ is a natural number.
-Time: $O(\log n \log m)$. \item query$_{\mathcal T}(i,j)$: return $M[i,j]$.
-Time: $O( \log m)$. \end{itemize} \end{lemma} \begin{lemma} \Problem{LCS-MC-INC} can be solved in $O(N \log^2 N)$. \end{lemma} \begin{proof} {\em Main idea.} Our algorithm computes, one by one, the elements of an $m\times n$ matrix~$M$ (whose elements are initially set to $0$).
+Based on this data structure, we can show the following Lemma. \begin{lemma} \Problem{LCS-MC-INC} can be solved in $O(N \log^2 N)$. \end{lemma} \begin{proof} {\em Main idea.} Our algorithm computes, one by one, the elements of an $m\times n$ matrix~$M$ (whose elements are initially set to $0$).
 The approach is to define $M[i,j]$, for each pair of positions $(i,j)\in [m]\times [n]$ such that $v[i]=w[j]$, to equal the length $p$ of the longest string $s_p$ which has matching embeddings into $v[1:i]$ and $w[1:j]$, respectively, satisfying $\gaptuple[1:p-1]$.
 Because $\gaptuple$ is increasing (for all $i\in [m-2]$, $\gaptuple[i]\subseteq \gaptuple[i+1]$), $p$ can be determined as follows.